Resource Guide and Toolkit for Organizing Events for a Successful India Giving Day in Your Community

 - Appendix 3: Videos that Can be Shown at India Giving Day-Affiliated In-Person and Online Events.

-- Appendix 4: Articles and Videos about High-Impact Philanthropy
+- Appendix 4: Articles and Videos about High-Impact Philanthropy.

-- Social Media Templates, the India Giving Day logo, and more.
+- Social Media Templates, the India Giving Day logo, and more to be shared soon.

 Host |